 Can – E.F.S.
 (Ethnological Forgery Series) No. 10

-imitating world music with the means at hand (1969, United Artists Records)
+Imitating world music.
+(1969, United Artists Records)

 Graeme Revell – La Danse Des Tenebres (Dance Of Shadows)